timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 }
 ```

-Then following steps 2 and 3, we calculate distances between the line and all the points for each side of the line (`1` and `-1` above indicate the side).
+Following steps 2 and 3, we calculate distances between the line and all the points for each side of the line (`1` and `-1` above indicate the side).
 Finally, we find the maximum distance's index, check it, and repeat the process recursively until we have no points left:

 ```csharp
 private static void FindHull(Point[] points, Point p1, Point p2, int side, HashSet<Point> result)